buley/personal/src/content/success.md

 > *“Do not go where the path may lead, go instead where there is no path and leave a trail.” — Ralph Waldo Emerson*

+> *"Success is not final, failure is not fatal: It is the courage to continue that counts." — Winston Churchill*

 *Success is not a destination to reach, but a standard to maintain.
 External metrics are irrelevant when you build your own measuring stick.*

 I don't measure success the way most people do.

-Titles, external validation, and societal benchmarks don't define me. **Success, for me, is not about fitting into someone else's system—it's about mastering my own.**
+Titles, external validation, and societal benchmarks don't define me.

+**Success, for me, is not about fitting into someone else's system—it's about mastering my own.**

 ## 1. Path Control